cronologic-de/cronologic_linux_kernel/README.md

 1. Install the [prerequisites](#prerequisites)
 2. Clone the repository using `git clone https://github.com/cronologic-de/cronologic_linux_kernel.git`<br>Alternatively, download the packed source code (`.zip` or `.tar.gz`) of the [latest release](https://github.com/cronologic-de/cronologic_linux_kernel/releases/latest) and unpack it
 3. In a terminal, navigate to the repository folder and [install](#dkms-installation) the project
 4. The necessary libraries for your particular cronologic device are provided in its respective GitHub repository.
-Therefore, follow the instructions within the respective repository on how to install the user guide example.
+To this end, follow the instructions within the respective repository on how to install the user guide example.
    - [xHPTDC8](https://github.com/cronologic-de/xhptdc8_babel)
    - [xTDC4](https://github.com/cronologic-de/xtdc_babel)
    - [TimeTagger4](https://github.com/cronologic-de/xtdc_babel)